Loonatics Unleashed: Plot

 "In the year 2772, a meteor strikes the city-planet of Acmetropolis, knocking it off its axis.
 This cosmic event releases supernatural forces unleashing a new kind of hero...The Loonatics!"

 — - Zadavia's opening monologue from season 1.

 The events of Loonatics Unleashed occur in the year 2772, the year that a meteor strikes the city planet of Acmetropolis by crashing into one of its oceans, knocking it completely off its original axis.
 Instead of destroying the planet, the meteor crashes in a waterfront, releasing waves of supernatural energies causing some of the planet's citizens' genetic codes to be severely altered, granting them special abilities and strengths.

-A mysterious and powerful woman named Zadavia calls upon six teenagers of the affected residents to form a team of superheroes.
+A mysterious and powerful woman named Zadavia calls upon six of the affected residents to form a team of superheroes.
 She becomes their commander, dispatching them for the purpose of combating any and all threats to Acmetropolis and its citizens.
-The newly formed team is known as the Loonatics and reside on the 134th floor of a large tower.
+The newly formed team is known as the Loonatics, with their base operating out of the 134th floor of a large tower.
 These characters are the descendants of the classic Looney Tunes characters, according to multiple press releases and official sources.
-Descendants of other Looney Tunes are unverified, though they can be inferred in certain situations.
+Descendants of other Looney Tunes are unverified, though they can be inferred in certain situations based on names, behaviors, and appearances.

 It is later revealed that Zadavia is in fact an alien and had used her powers to knock the meteor slightly off-course, preventing the total destruction of the planet.
 It is also revealed that a mysterious figure, later revealed to be Zadavia's older brother named Optimatus, caused the meteor to strike Acmetropolis in an attempt to destroy his sister.

 In the second season, the show takes on a lighter tone and many more descendants of other Looney Tunes characters are introduced, the majority of which only appear once in the series.
-The super villain characters from the previous season are rarely mentioned or rarely appear.
-Zadavia becomes a less mysterious figure and regularly participates with the Loonatics in their adventures.
+The super villain characters from the previous season are rarely mentioned or rarely appear, though a few do remain relevant to the plot of several episodes.
+Zadavia becomes a less mysterious figure and regularly participates with the Loonatics in their adventures, appearing in-person rather than only through her hologram.
 Two more aliens from Zadavia's home planet are also introduced, Deuce and Keyboard Man.
-In the season's finale, the Loonatics are temporarily joined by Sylth Vester and Optimatus is replaced by Deuce as the series arch-villain.
+In the season's finale, the Loonatics are temporarily joined by one of their previous adversaries, and Optimatus is replaced by Deuce as the series arch-villain.